openrepair/tools/dat/README.md

 ### stopwords-english.txt

 List of English stopwords from a dataset published on [Kaggle](https://www.kaggle.com/datasets/rtatman/stopword-lists-for-19-languages).
 "This dataset is Copyright (c) 2005, Jacques Savoy and distributed under the [BSD License](https://opensource.org/license/bsd-2-clause/)."

+### stopwords-english-repair.txt

+List of repair-related stopwords extracted from the ORDS corpus using `ords_extract_vocabulary.py`.